-Previously I have discussed the connection between the way work is organized and positive psychological capital.
-The latter being vital due to its link to performance, which has been demonstrated in various studies.
+Previously I have discussed the connection between the way work is organized and positive psychological capital (self-efficacy, resilience, optimism and hope).
+Psychological capital is linked to performance, which has been demonstrated in various studies.
 (Newman, 2014).

 WHAT DID WE DO EXACTLY?